glouw/blog/_posts/2018-03-11-littlewolf.md

 [Download Littlewolf-1.0.zip (Windows 32/64 bit)](https://github.com/glouw/littlewolf/releases/download/littlewolf-1.0/littlewolf-1.0.zip)

-Littlewolf recently gained a bit of popularity on hacker news so a blog post is due.
+Littlewolf recently gained a bit of popularity on HackerNews so a blog post was due.
 Littlewolf is a Wolfenstein a software graphics engine written to be as minimal as possible.
 It strives to emulate wolfenstein and doom with a technique known as raycasting.